-- Thirst, fever, feeling tired or generally unwell. - A sore mouth or mouth ulcers. - Muscle pain or weakness. - Problems for women in getting pregnant. - 'Systemic lupus erythematosus' (SLE).
-Signs include fever, rash, problems with your kidneys and joint pain. - Enlarged lymph nodes and other body organs involvement (Drug Reaction with Eosinophilia and Systemic Symptoms which is also known as DRESS).
+- Thirst, fever, feeling tired or generally unwell A sore mouth or mouth ulcers Muscle pain or weakness or priarriacist.

+- Muscie pain or weakness Problems for women in getting pregnant 'Systemic lupus erythematosus' (SLE).
+Signs include fever, rash, problems with your kidneys and joint pain Enlarged lymph nodes and other body organs involvement (Drug Reaction with Eosinophilia and Systemic Symptoms which is also known as DRESS).